sketchplugins/plugin-directory/README.md

 - [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
 - [Sketch Shopify Data Populator](https://github.com/levinmejia/sketch-shopify-data-populator), by Shopify + precious design studio: A Sketch App plugin to populate your designs with meaningful ecommerce data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
 It is of great use for plugin development or file parsing.
-- [Sketch Spellcheck All Layers](https://github.com/ethology-co/sketch-spellcheck-all-layers), by Ethology: A basic spellchecker that checks all layers on a page in Sketch
+- [Sketch Spellcheck All Layers](https://github.com/tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
 - [Sketch State Switch Master](https://github.com/einancunlu/sketch-state-switch-master), by Emin İnanç Ünlü: Define different states and switch between them like a boss.
 - [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.